ho do you need to make a movie?

 You may have one person for each of these tasks.
 Or many for each.
 Like everything in your film crew, it'll depend on the scale.

-Plus which locations fall through.
-Or things may happen on set and you'll need the number of the manager or a liaison.
+It's not uncommon for locations fall through, and you'll have to find a replacement in the 11th hour.
+Or something might get hairy on set and you'll need the number of the manager or a liaison.

 The locations department expands beyond the list of film crew jobs on set; some of them will be remote.
 But typically you’ll find a location person, or at least a rep, on the actual set.